-- A. The Regional Professional Standards Review Organization or RPSRO is a committee established by the regional trauma network for the purpose of improving the quality of trauma care within a recognized trauma region as provided in MCL 331.531 to 331.533 through a documented performance improvement process. - B. R 325.135 Rule 11(1) requires that each regional trauma network appoint an RPSRO to addresses the standards referenced in the administrative rules pursuant to R 325.129(I)(e), R 325.129(1)(k), and R 325.135 and to include both adult and pediatric patients.
+A. The Regional Professional Standards Review Organization or RPSRO is a committee established by the regional trauma network for the purpose of improving the quality of trauma care within a recognized trauma region as

+B. R 325.135 Rule 11(1) requires that each regional trauma network appoint an RPSRO to addresses the standards referenced in the administrative rules pursuant to R 325.129(I)(e), R 325.129(1)(k), and R 325.135 and to include both adult and pediatric patients.

-Section 2: VOTING MEMBERSHIP:
+Section 2: MEMBERSHIP:

-- A. The RPSRO will be comprised of, at a minimum, the following members from each MCA:

-- 1 One (1) ED Physician representative

-- 2. One (1) Trauma Surgeon representative

-- 3. One (1) Trauma Program Manager/Coordinator

-- 4. Two (2) Advanced Life Support providers

-- 5. Regional Trauma Board (ex officio)

-- 6. The Regional Trauma Coordinator (ex officio)

-- B. Each MCA shall recommend members for the RPSRO in writing to the RTN Board - C. The members of the RPSRO shall then be approved through appointment by the RTN Board. - D. members shall serve a three (3) year term. - E. RPSRO In addition to the members of the RPSRO, ad hoc members shall be appointed temporarily to serve as subject matter experts when the RPSRO deems necessary. - F. All RPSRO members and ad hoc members (see "E" above) must have a signed "Confidentiality and Non-Disclosure Agreements" on file with the Department.
+- A. The RPSRO will be comprised of, at a minimum, the following members: - 1.
+One (1) ED Physician representative - 2.
+One (1) Trauma Surgeon representative - 3.
+One (1) Trauma Program Manager/Coordinator - 4.
+Two (2) Advanced Life Support providers - 5.
+The Regional Trauma Coordinator - B. Each MCA shall recommend members for the RPSRO in writing to the RTN Board. - C. The members of the RPSRO shall then be approved through appointment by the RTN Board. - D. RPSRO members shall serve a two (2) year term. - E. In addition to the permanent members of the RPSRO, ad hoc members shall be appointed temporarily to serve as subject matter experts when the RPSRO deems necessary. - F. All RPSRO members and ad hoc members (see "E" above) must have a signed "Confidentiality and Non-Disclosure Agreement" on file with the Department.